What you need to know about Wicked

 discrimination

-A green-skinned woman is mocked, bullied and humiliated because of her skin colour.
+A character is mocked and bullied because of her physical appearance.
 A disabled woman in a wheelchair is treated in a condescending manner by able-bodied people.
-Talking animals are persecuted in a fantastical society.

 injury detail